I got ovarian cysts at 16 and it taught me the importance of contraceptives

 No young girl deserves to be scared of conditions that’ll mess up their hormones or put them into early menopause.
 Most especially, they don’t deserve to be deprived of the proper medication or knowledge to handle these conditions.
 This fight isn’t just among legal-aged women, we must also think about the reproductive well-being of the younger generation.

-If there’s anything I’ve learned from dealing with my disease and contraceptives, it’s that I shouldn’t give people who don’t understand the right to invalidate my struggles.
+If there’s anything I’ve learned from dealing with my disease and contraceptives, it’s that I shouldn’t give people who don’t understand them the right to invalidate my struggles.
 This should be every girl and woman’s mindset towards a government that’s taking our freedom away.

 Art by Anna Cayco